The next day he saw Jesus coming to him and said, “Behold, the Lamb of God who takes away the sin of the world!”

 5-Point Calvinists interpret “the world” to mean the world of the elect, though John Calvin disagrees:

-John Calvin comments: “And when he says the sin of the world he extends this kindness indiscriminately to the whole human race, so that the Jews might not think the Redeemer had been sent to them alone.
+John Calvin: “And when he says the sin of the world he extends this kindness indiscriminately to the whole human race, so that the Jews might not think the Redeemer had been sent to them alone.
 From this we infer that the whole world is bound in the same condemnation, and that since all men without exception are guilty of unrighteousness before God, they have need of reconciliation.
 John the Baptist, therefore, by speaking about the sin of the world in general wanted to make us feel our own misery and exhort us to seek the remedy.
 Now it is for us to embrace the blessing offered to all, that each may make up his mind that there is nothing to hinder him from finding reconciliation in Christ if only, led by faith, he comes to him.”
 (John: The Crossway Classic Commentaries, p.37, emphasis mine)

-Calvin writes: “It is incontestable that Christ came for the expiation of the sins of the whole world.”
+John Calvin: “It is incontestable that Christ came for the expiation of the sins of the whole world.”
 (Concerning the Eternal Predestination of God, p.148, emphasis mine)

 Incontestable indeed.
-Consider other occurrences of “the world”:
+Consider other occurrences of the world:

 Therefore, no one can say that Jesus didn’t die for them.
 Jesus takes away the sin of the world (John 1:29), and His flesh gives life to the world (John 6:51), because He is the Savior of the world.
 (John 4:42) He died for all.
 (2nd Corinthians 5:14-15), having given Himself as a ransom for all.
 (1st Timothy 2:5-6) His grace abounds to all.
 (Romans 5:15) He is the propitiation for the sins of the whole world.
 (1st John 1:1-2)

-Calvin writes: “On the other hand, we must remember that while ‘life’ is promised to everyone, to ‘whoever believes’ in Christ, faith is nevertheless not common to everyone.
+John Calvin: “On the other hand, we must remember that while ‘life’ is promised to everyone, to ‘whoever believes’ in Christ, faith is nevertheless not common to everyone.
 Christ is made known to everyone and seen by everyone, but only the elect have their eyes opened by God to seek him by faith.”
 (John: The Crossway Classic Commentaries, p.77, emphasis mine)

 Since the world is meant “indiscriminately to the whole human race,” as Calvin states, then why wouldn’t God open everyone’s eyes, whom He “so loved”?
-(John 3:16) After all, John 1:9 states: “There was the true Light which, coming into the world, enlightens every man.”
+(John 3:16) After all, John 1:9 states: There was the true Light which, coming into the world, enlightens every man.
 Challenge the Calvinists to be logically consistent in the usage of the word “world” found in the Gospels.
 For if God truly loves the world, and died for the world, “the just for the unjust,” then Pass-By Calvinism implodes.

-Here is a Blog discussion on this point.
+Here is a related Blog discussion.